 Loose gravel, resin-bound gravel or self-binding gravel?

-Loose gravel is perfect for country gardens, but suits contemporary gardens, too.
+Loose gravel is the best gravel for country gardens, but suits contemporary gardens, too.
 Water-permeable, it is easy to DIY-lay, too, making it an affordable option.
+It's the best gravel for pathways, too.
 Unless your gravel is contained, however, it will wander, so raking stones back into place will become a regular maintenance job.
 You may also find that the gravel needs topping up every now and then.
 If your garden is on a slope or regularly experiences heavy snowfall, loose gravel will not be practical.
 How to keep gravel in place?
 Use a cellular grid over the weed membrane and lay the gravel directly over that.

 Resin-bound gravel is more suited to contemporary gardens, especially urban courtyards.
 It's not dissimilar in looks to loose gravel but, with the particles totally set in resin, the finish is more streamlined, although still permeable.
 It comes in a range of colours and textures, and can be laid over new bases and some existing ones, such as asphalt and concrete; it's also suitable for slopes.

 Self-binding gravel will work in both traditional and contemporary gardens.
 It works by knitting together once compacted to form a solid base and surface.
 This gravel looks more natural than resin-bound gravel, is permeable and can be used on slopes of less than one in 15.

 Loose gravel costs around £30m²; self-binding gravel costs from £55m²; self-binding gravel can cost as little as £10m².

 You will need to create a good solid foundation for gravel that's to be used as a pathway or seating area; check the levels carefully, too.
 Before you lay the gravel over soil in a flowerbed, simply level the soil, then apply a weed block fabric to stop perennial weeds taking hold.